-4.1.7 Problems of the model systems
+2.4.1.7 Problems of the Model Systems

 By construction, the minimizing model $\Psi(w)$ gives an exact ground state density.
 Some other properties can be reproduced, too.
-Trivially, all the expectation values of local oneparticle operators, as they need only the density to compute them.
-At first surprisingly, the exact ionization potential can be also obtained.
-However, this can be easily understood, as it can be related to the asymptotic decay of the density (see, e.g., [18], [6]).
+Trivially, all the expectation values of local one-particle operators can be found, as they need only the density to compute them.
+Surprisingly at first, the exact ionization potential can also be obtained.
+However, this can be easily understood, as it can be related to the asymptotic decay of the density (see, e.g., [6, 17]).

 Often, quantities that are not proven to be reproduced exactly by the model system are nevertheless expected to be good approximations.
-However, there is the danger of overstretching this analogy.
+However, there is a danger of over-stretching this analogy.
 For example, it is fashionable to judge DFAs by their ability to reproduce fundamental gaps (differences between the ionization potentials and the electron affinities) from differences between orbital energies (of the lowest unoccupied and highest occupied ones).
-This is wrong, however [23, 35].
+However, this is wrong [22, 34].
 Let us consider, for example, a system with zero electron affinity.
-For a neutral system the Kohn-Sham potential, $v{ne} + v{Hxc}$, eq.
-(32), decays at large distances as -1/r (see, e.g., [18]), we know that it supports Rydberg series.
+For a neutral system the Kohn-Sham potential, $v{\rm ne} + v{\rm Hxc}$, Eq.
+(2.31), decays at large distances as -1/r (see, e.g.,[17]), and we know that it supports Rydberg series.
 Thus, its gap (ionization potential) is necessarily larger than its first excitation energy.
 In fact, accurate Kohn-Sham orbital energy differences give good approximations to excitation energies.
-Let us take the He atom as an example [34].
+Let us take the He atom as an example [33].
 An extremely accurate Kohn-Sham potential can be obtained from an extremely accurate density.
 The Kohn-Sham one-particle Hamiltonian lowest eigenvalue corresponds to the doubly occupied state (1s).
 However, higher eigenvalues exist.
-The next eigenvalue (2s) is ≈ 0.75 hartree about the lowest one.
-It can be compared to the excitation energies to the triplet and singlet (≈ 0.73 , and 0.76 hartree, respectively).
+The next eigenvalue (2s) is ≈ 0.75 hartree above the lowest one.
+It can be compared to the excitation energies of the triplet and singlet (≈ 0.73 , and 0.76 hartree, respectively).
 However, the fundamental gap of the He atom is of ≈ 0.90 hartree.
 (This comparison should not to be confused with potentials produced by DFAs, as LDA for E{xc} that generates a potential that does not support excited states, and has a ionization potential of ≈ 0.55 hartree.)
 Thus, in general, a DFA that produces an orbital energy difference that reproduces the exact fundamental gap can be expected not to be a good approximation to the exact Kohn-Sham system.

-The preceding discussion leads to a slippery ground.
+The preceding discussion leads to slippery ground.
 Could it be that the Kohn-Sham approximations are used because they produce convenient mean-field models?
 Could it be that (for specific purposes) they may be better than the exact Kohn-Sham system would be?

-4.2 Refining the approximations
+2.4.2 Refining the Approximations

-4.2.1 Spin densities
+2.4.2.1 Spin Densities